What is it: Dungeon ni Deai wo Motomeru no wa Machigatteiru Darou ka (DanMachi)

 What is Dungeon ni Deai wo Motomeru no wa Machigatteiru Darou ka (DanMachi)

 Dungeon ni Deai wo Motomeru no wa Machigatteiru Darou ka, often abbreviated as DanMachi, is a popular light novel series written by Fujino Ōmori and illustrated by Suzuhito Yasuda.
 Published by SB Creative under the GA Bunko imprint, the series began in January 2013 and quickly gained popularity, resulting in anime, manga, and game adaptations.
-DanMachi is set in the fictional city of Orario, where adventurers come together to explore a vast and dangerous dungeon in search of treasure and glory.
+DanMachi is set in the fictional city of Orario, where adventurers gather to explore a vast and dangerous dungeon in search of treasure and glory.
 The story follows Bell Cranel, a young adventurer who dreams of becoming the greatest hero of all time.
 He is the only member of the Hestia Familia, a small family led by the goddess Hestia.
-The series is known for its mix of action, fantasy and RPG elements, as well as a diverse cast of charismatic characters.
+The series is known for its blend of action, fantasy, and RPG elements, as well as a diverse cast of charismatic characters.

 Main Characters of Dungeon ni Deai wo Motomeru no wa Machigatteiru Darou ka (DanMachi)